JonathanBytes/totally-biased/README.md

     - [x] Share the list as plain text.
 - [x] **Sharing & Social Features?**
   - [x] Generate a public, shareable link for your completed rankings.
 So people with the link can view and try to sort that list by themselves.
+  - [ ] Merge the share options to only share a ranked link, and add a button to "do this list by myself" or "Try to sort"
 - [ ] **UI Improvements**
   - [ ] Enhance the ListCards layout using a bento grid approach to better handle cards with too much content.
   - [x] Tinder like animation for the cards in the ComparisonPanel.